DeltaCamp/zos-vouching-mock/README.md

 $ yarn start
 ```

+If you changed the mnemonic, you should update the ADMIN_ADDRESS variable in `.envrc` with another address (I use the second address listed when `ganache-cli` starts).

-Start a new zos session:
+Now start a new zos session:

 ```
-$ zos session --from 0x51f595ef681c3b3b6b6949fbbb36b7d98daa15bf --expires 7200 --network local
+$ yarn session
 ```

-If you changed the mnemonic, you should replace the above 'from' parameter with another address (I use the second address listed when `ganache-cli` starts).

 Push out the local contracts: